2021 St. Louis Cardinals season

 The 2021 St. Louis Cardinals season was the 140th for the St. Louis Cardinals of the Major League Baseball, a franchise in St. Louis, Missouri.
 It also was the 130th season for the Cardinals in the National League, and their 16th at Busch Stadium III.
 They advanced to the playoffs but lost to the Los Angeles Dodgers in the NLWC Game.
 The season included a 17-game winning streak in September, which was the longest in franchise history.
+For the first time since 2012, Kolten Wong was not on the roster.